ssannejohansson/MP2-guess-the-word/README.md

 [David Chedrick](https://dev.to/davidchedrick/creating-a-simple-timer-and-score-keeper-in-javascript-394g) - Tutorial for score-keeping.

 [Jeff Starr](https://wp-mix.com/jquery-reload-current-page-click/) - Guide to create function for refreshing page on click.

+[Geeks for Geeks](https://www.geeksforgeeks.org/javascript/javascript-localstorage/) - Guide on using Local Storage.

 [ChatGPT](https://chatgpt.com/?openaicom) - Solution for avoiding the same word twice in one round.